WillemElbers/B2SAFE-GridFTP/HandsOn.md

 Continue with this section if you want to install the globus-client-tools on your local machine.
 This allows you to ingest data into the B2SAFE test environment directly from your machine.

-* Obtain your user certificate and private key from the remote server `alice` and place it in `~/.globus/`:
+* Obtain your user certificate and private key from the remote server and place it in `~/.globus/`:

 ```
 mkdir ~/.globus && \